hackclub/hackclub/workshops/notesToSelf/README.md

 ## Part VIII: Hacking

 - styling
+- access local storage to edit or delete your notes
 - add more fields to each note (suggestions include "what i was eating today")
 - add tags to better organize your notes